 TIAA-CREF is a defined contribution retirement plan.
 Substantially all full-time employees of the University are eligible to participate in the TIAA-CREF plan.
 Employee benefits generally vest immediately.
 The University contributes a specified percentage of employee wages, as defined by the appropriate labor contract.
-For the years ended June 30, 2016, 2015, and 2014, WEMU-FM contributed approximately \$47,000, \$49,000, and \$54,000 to the TIAA-CREF plan, respectively.
+For the years ended June 30, 2017, 2016, and 2015, WEMU-FM contributed approximately \$55,000, \$47,000, and \$49,000, respectively, to the TIAA-CREF plan.
 The University has no liability beyond its own contributions under the TIAA-CREF plan.